chancharikmitra/CS182_All_About_Autoencoders/README.md

 ### Google Colab Setup
 1. Clone or copy the repository to your local device.
 2. Upload the entire repository folder to Google Colab.
-3. When you start with the notebooks, ensure your RunTime is GPU enabled.
+3. When you start with the notebooks, ensure your RunTime is GPU enabled (although it's not a requirement; just makes training a bit faster).

 ### Local Setup